glauberbrack/vehicles-terminal/README.md

 <br>

 ## :book: Description
-Built only with Node.js, this project was made to training about js concepts, tests and how to use a beauty terminal application 😝
+Using Node.js, this project was built to training about js concepts, tests and how to use a beauty terminal application 😝

 ## :rocket: Technologies